Jenny-Jiani/Jenny-Jiani.github.io/programming/java/user-guide.md

 For more scanning settings guide, check out the [How To](#how-to-guide) section.

 #### Specify Barcode Type to Read
-By default, the SDK will read all the supported barcode formats except Postal Codes and DotCode from the image.
+By default, the SDK will read all the supported barcode formats except Postal Codes and Dotcode from the image.
 (See [Product Overview]({{ site.introduction }}overview.html) for the full supported barcode list.)

 If your full license only covers some barcode formats, you can use `BarcodeFormatIds` and `BarcodeFormatIds_2` to specify the barcode format(s).
 Check out [`BarcodeFormat`]({{ site.enumerations }}format-enums.html#barcodeformat) and [`BarcodeFormat_2`]({{ site.enumerations }}format-enums.html#barcodeformat_2).